Henry Pedris: Field General Court Martial

-Following his arrest, Pedris brought before a Field General Court Martial at the Headquarters of the General Officer Commanding, Ceylon in Malay Street, Slave Island on 1 July 1915.
+Following his arrest, Pedris was brought before a Field General Court Martial at the Headquarters of the General Officer Commanding, Ceylon in Malay Street, Slave Island on 1 July 1915.
 The Court Martial Board was made up of British officers of 17th Panjab Regiment and Pedris was defended by Advocate L. H. de Alwis.
 He was accused of "treason by levying war against Our Lord, the King" by means of "levying war by firing two revolver rounds into the air!".
-The Field General Court Martial quickly found Pedris guilty of the charge of treason and sentenced to death.
+The Field General Court Martial quickly found Pedris guilty of the charge of treason and sentenced him to death.
 The date of the execution was set for 7 July 1915 without any form of appeal.

 Attempts to stay the execution

 Having been sentenced to death under the terms of the Army Act, the death sentence had to be ratified by the Governor.
 The case of Pedris was not referred to the Governor by Brigadier General Leigh Malcolm.
-An omission that was protested by the Governor, and later cases were dully forwarded.
-Following his conviction his family, filed an application for "writs of certiorari and prohibition" in the Supreme Court of Ceylon, to which relief was denied by a bench comprising Chief Justice Sir Alexander Wood–Renton, Justice Shaw and Justice Thomas de Sampayo.
+This was an omission that was protested by the Governor, and later cases were duly forwarded.
+Following his conviction, his family filed an application for "writs of certiorari and prohibition" in the Supreme Court of Ceylon, to which relief was denied by a bench comprising Chief Justice Sir Alexander Wood–Renton, Justice Shaw and Justice Thomas de Sampayo.
 The judgement was never published in the New Law Report.
-The only person who was able to intervene in this case was Sir Hector Van Cuylenberg, who was the elected representative in the legislature, but his representations were not taken seriously by the military.
+The only person who would have been able to intervene in this case was Sir Hector Van Cuylenberg, who was the elected representative in the legislature, but his representations were not taken seriously by the military.
 Many prominent citizens and educationists, both British and Ceylonese alike, appealed against the judgment without any impact.
 An appeal was made to King George V.